loadmill/loadmill-docs/domain-verification.md

 - **Name:** The sub-domain you would like to test, e.g. `www` or `myapp.com`
 - **Value:** `loadmill-challenge=<VERIFY_TOKEN>` where `<VERIFY_TOKEN>` stands for the **Verification Token** you were asked to serve in a text file.
 E.g. `loadmill-challenge=aSnd5K8L86Pggg1rGLPgLlf6guK`

+You can make sure that the text record was properly added by looking it up using DNS lookup tools like this one - [MxToolbox](https://mxtoolbox.com/TXTLookup.aspx)

 Once the DNS record is set, click **Verify** to complete the process.

 **Note:** DNS records may take a while to propogate, so if the verification initially fails, try again after a few minutes.